 By default, Ceph requires a minimum of three nodes for data replication and resiliency.

-Can a Rackspace KaaS cluster use the same control plane as my OpenStack private cloud?
+Can a KaaS cluster use the same control plane as my OS private cloud?#

-In a typical OpenStack deployment, you have the control plane and the data plane.
+In a typical OpenStack deployment, you have a control plane and a data plane.
 The control plane is the nodes that serve the OpenStack services.
-The data plane is the aggregated physical hosts where your workloads (VMs) run.
+The data plane is the aggregated physical hosts where your workloads or virtual machines (VMs) run.

-Because Rackspace KaaS runs within the context of OpenStack Compute nodes, it runs within the data plane of your OpenStack deployment.
+Because Rackspace KaaS on RPCO and RPCR runs within the context of OpenStack Compute nodes, it runs within the data plane of your OpenStack deployment.
 However, supporting services, such as authentication and others, run on the same control plane nodes as other OpenStack services.

 When Kubernetes needs a new node, it creates a new nova API call, the Kubernetes provisioner configures and installs Kubernetes and supporting software, and then adds that node to the cluster.

-For information about how Kubernetes schedules work, see the official documentation for Kubernetes at https://kubernetes.io/docs.
+For information about how Kubernetes schedules work, see the official Kubernetes documentation.

-Do you have any details on the EFK that will be deployed on our Managed Kubernetes cluster?
+Tell me about the EFK that is deployed on our Managed Kubernetes cluster?#

-Each Rackspace KaaS deployment includes a fully configured Elasticsearch, Fluentd, and Kibana (EFK) stack.
-This installation is meant for your application developers to use for centralized application logging for the services and applications that you deploy.
+Each Rackspace KaaS deployment includes a fully configured Elasticsearch®, Fluentd®, and Kibana® (EFK) stack.
+Your application developers can use EFK for centralized application logging for the services and applications that you deploy.